COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_2/Interview Questions for Prototype.md

 6. Do you use allocate+'s timetable?
 What don't you like about it?
 What do you like about it?

-7. What UQ website has your favourite UI desighn?
-What has you rleast favourite desighn?
+7. What UQ website has your favourite UI design?
+What has you least favourite design?

-8. Would ypu find it useful if our website offered alternative coourses to take if the course you where going to take ends up full or for someother reason you can no longer take it
+8. Would you find it useful if our website offered alternative courses to take if the course you where going to take ends up full or for some other reason you can no longer take it?

-9. Do you think being able to plan your entire degree out in a visual timline will reduce confusion as comparded to just the current list of courses
+9. Do you think being able to plan your entire degree out in a visual timline will reduce confusion as comparded to just the current list of courses?

 10. Have you seen a student talk about your specific degree?
-Do you think if you did it would make course selection less overwhelming
+Do you think if you did it would make course selection less overwhelming?

-11. Do you htink having a space to chat with other student. who are doing the same course or have done the smae course in the past will help?
+11. Do you think having a space to chat with other student.
+Who are doing the same course or have done the same course in the past will help?